trailofbits/testing-handbook/content/docs/fuzzing/c-cpp/11-aflpp/index.md

 **Persistent mode.** The fuzzer is running test cases in a single process.
 When a test case crashes, a parent process restarts the fuzzing loop.
 This is available when using libFuzzer-style harnesses with `LLVMFuzzerTestOneInput`.
 Note that it is important that the harness resets the state of the SUT clearly after each execution.
 Otherwise, executions could influence each other.
 The persistent mode relates to the `__AFL_FUZZ_INIT()` and `__AFL_FUZZ_TESTCASE_BUF` macros.

-**Shared memory fuzzing.** With just persistent mode enabled test cases are still passed via standard input or read from a file.
+**Shared memory fuzzing.** With just persistent mode enabled, test cases are still passed via standard input or read from a file.
 The shared-memory feature relates to the `__AFL_INIT()` and `__AFL_LOOP(n)` macros.
-Typically when encoutnering an example online about persistent mode, then shared memory fuzzing is also enabled.
+Typically, when encountering an example online about the persistent mode, then shared memory fuzzing is also enabled.
 The example in [Argument Fuzzing](#argument-fuzzing-argument-fuzzing) enables persistent mode and shared mode.
 If the fuzzing setup and operating system allow it, coverage information is exchanged using shared memory for all the above cases.
-This usage of shared memory is not related to the "shared memory" featuer of AFL++.
+This usage of shared memory is not related to the "shared memory" feature of AFL++.

 Persistent mode is generally preferred, as it is at least 10 times faster than the forkserver.
 {{< /hint >}}